hyperledger-labs/splice/README.md

 * For failures that are not frequent enough to warrant a fix, the issue in Github should be labeled "infrequent/no repo".

 We will periodically review the flaky test log in the Github milestone to look for systemic issues that might be underlying more than one flaky test and can be more holistically resolved.

+In addition to driving the elimination of flakes in our test setup, the engineers on support duty are also the first line of defence when it comes to keeping our cluster deployments healthy.
+The `DevNet` and `TestNet` clusters are especially noteworthy in this context, as they are used by our external partners.
+**At least one engineer on support rotation that resides in the European timezone must be online at 9:00 AM CET/CEST on Mondays**, to be available to respond in case the weekly redeployment of one of these clusters failed.
+As above, "respond" does not have to mean "resolve themselves".
+To the contrary - given the more sensitive nature of partner-facing clusters, engineers are encouraged to seek out help and additional pairs of eyes.
+All engineers on the Canton Network team are advised to familiarize themselves with the [cluster README](cluster/README.md), for advice and best-practices around recovering a failed deployment of one of these clusters.

 ### Contribution Guide